-- · any other medicines - any other substances such as foods, preservatives or dyes
+- any other medicines; - any other substances such as foods, preservatives or dyes.

-Tell your doctor if you are pregnant or intend to become pregnant.
+Tell your doctor or pharmacist if you are pregnant or intend to become pregnant.
+Aripiprazole GH is not recommended for use during pregnancy.

-ABILIFY is not recommended for use during pregnancy.
-If you need to take ABILIFY during your pregnancy, your doctor will discuss with you the benefits and risks of taking it.
-Babies exposed to antipsychotics (including ABILIFY) during the third trimester of pregnancy are at risk of experiencing shaking, muscle stiffness, difficulty in feeding and/or withdrawal symptoms.
+If you need to take Aripiprazole GH during your pregnancy, your doctor will discuss with you the benefits and risks to taking it.
+Babies exposed to antipsychotics (including to aripiprazole) during the third trimester of pregnancy are at risk of experiencing shaking, muscle stiffness, difficulty in feeding and/or withdrawal symptoms.
 These symptoms may resolve spontaneously or require additional medical treatment.

 Tell your doctor or pharmacist if you are breast-feeding or plan to breast-feed.

-It is recommended that you do not breast-feed while taking ABILIFY, as it may pass into breast milk and therefore there is a possibility that the breast-fed baby may be affected.
+It is recommended that you do not breast-feed while taking Aripiprazole GH as it may pass into breast milk and therefore there is a possibility that the breast-feed baby may be affected.

-Tell your doctor if you have, or have had any medical conditions, especially the following:
+Tell your doctor or pharmacist if you have, or have had any medical conditions, especially the following:

-- a reaction to some medicines with a sudden increase in body temperature, sweating, fast heart beat, muscle stiffness and fluctuating blood pressure, which may lead to coma.
-This reaction is called neuroleptic malignant syndrome. - a reaction to some medicines with abnormal movements of the tongue, or other uncontrolled movements of the mouth, tongue, cheeks or jaw which may progress to the arms and legs.
-This reaction is called tardive dyskinesia. - · low blood pressure - problems with your heart or blood vessels - epilepsy, seizures or fits - problems with your oesophagus (food pipe) such as difficulty in swallowing. - high blood sugar or diabetes mellitus - Alzheimer's disease or dementia - alcohol or drug abuse or dependence or a history of one of these - venous thromboembolism or are at risk of venous thromboembolism - have a history of or are at risk of sleep apnea (a sleep disorder where your breathing is interrupted during sleep) - lactose intolerance
+- a reaction to some medicines with a sudden increase in body temperature, sweating, fast heartbeat, muscle stiffness and fluctuating blood pressure, which may lead to coma.
+This reaction is called neuroleptic malignant syndrome.

+- a reaction to some medicines with abnormal movements of the tongue, or other uncontrolled movements of the mouth, tongue, cheeks or jaw which may progress to the arms and legs.
+This reaction is called tardive dyskinesia.

+- low blood pressure.

+- problems with your heart or blood vessels.

+- epilepsy, seizures or fits.

+- problems with your oesophagus (food pipe) such as difficulty in swallowing.

+- high blood sugar or diabetes mellitus.

+- Alzheimer's disease or dementia.

+- alcohol or drug abuse or dependence or a history of one of these.

+- venous thromboembolism or are at risk of venous thromboembolism

+- lactose intolerance